bwanab/midi-mono-player/README.md

 2. The gate parameter for envelope should be 1.
 3. "note" and "amp" parameters should be given.

-Other things that make sense, if using the inst with a wind controller that generates breath-control events are:
+Other things that make sense if using the inst with a wind controller that generates breath-control events are that the volume envelope really makes no difference with this player, since the amplitude is always going to be set by breath pressure.

-1. volume attack should be very low
-2. volume decay should be low
-3. volume sustain should be higher
-4. volume release should be very low

-These are all sensible since one is using breath control to adjust these parameters on the fly.
 Note that this doesn't imply anything about adsr on effects even though one might consider controlling them with breath also.

 ## Usage